If a picture is worth 1,000 words, what is a prototype worth?

 Now that you know the concept will really work, it is time to polish the idea, readying it for use or the market, and testing how things will perform both in the factory and in the hands of end-users.

 The process seems simple.
 A first-year design student will recognize it.
 However, things that seem simple can be hard to do.

-And our experience has revealed that the proof of concept prototype is a critical first step.
+Our experience has revealed that a proof of concept prototype is a critical first step.
 It provides the first reality check on the project, and can set the tone for the success of the final product.